carabina/Visuality/README.md

 }
 ```

-`VTDispatcher` class is designed with method chaining pattern, so you can write a code like this:
+`VTDispatcher` class is designed with method chaining pattern, so you can write code like this:

 ```swift
 VTDispatcher.sharedDispatcher().dispatchOnMainQueueAfterTimeInterval(1.0) { () -> Void in